New date, same great event!

 Great prizes to be won in the raffle, and every ticket is a lucky door prize entry.
 Save your spot today!

-Introducing our 2025 International Women’s Day Guest Speakers…
+Introducing our 2025 Women’s Luncheon Speakers…

-Mariane Power is a Clinical Psychologist and Inclusive Workplace and Neurodiversity Specialist, dedicated to advancing systemic transformation that improves the personal and professional lives of neurodivergent individuals.
+Mariane Power is a Clinical Psychologist and Inclusive Workplace and Neurodiversity Specialist, dedicated to advancing systemic transformation that improves the personal and professional lives of neurodivergent individuals

 Her evidence-based approach goes beyond compliance with psychosocial safety legislation, empowering individuals and companies to cultivate truly neuroinclusive environments and cultures, unlocking the full potential of diverse teams.